 Regular audits and assessments

-Conduct regular audits and assessments of your email system to identify and address potential vulnerabilities.
-This proactive approach ensures ongoing compliance and helps organizations avoid evolving security threats.
+Conduct regular audits and assessments of your email system to identify and address any potential vulnerabilities.
+This proactive approach ensures ongoing compliance and helps organizations stay ahead of evolving security threats.

 How do I send HIPAA compliant emails?